kyranlange/mediabox/README.md

     *   **auth** (will require a password, require a persistent volume map, and will need you to select the endpoint to manage)
     *   **noauth** (will not require a password for access and will automatically connect to the local Docker sock endpoint)

-4. Credentials for the NBZGet interface and the Deluge daemon which needed for the CouchPotato container.
+4. Credentials for the Deluge daemon which needed for the CouchPotato container.
     *   **username**
     *   **password**

 Upon completion, the script will launch your mediabox containers.

-### **Mediabox has been tested to work on Ubuntu 16.04 LTS / 18.04 LTS - Server and Desktop**
+### **Mediabox has been tested to work on Ubuntu 18.04 LTS / 20.04 LTS - Server**

 **Thanks go out to:**

+[@tom472](https://github.com/tom472/mediabox) - Started and continues to improve this project - the majority of this is from them.

 [@kspillane](https://github.com/kspillane) - Jumped right in and is providing helpful commits / PRs